Prions in the Body and Creutzfeldt-Jakob Disease (CJD)

 Prion diseases are also known as Transmissible Spongiform Encephalopathies, or TSEs.
 They are known as spongiform diseases because they cause nerve tissue to break down and make the brain look as though it has spaces resembling the pores of a sponge.

 About 1 in a million people develop Creutzfeldt-Jakob Disease or CJD every year.
 In the United States, the incidence of CJD is about 200 to 300 cases per year.

-Symptoms of CJD include a personality change, depression, vision problems, loss of muscle coordination, balance problems, jerky movements, slurred speech, memory loss and impaired thinking and judgement.
+Symptoms of CJD include a personality change, depression, vision problems, loss of muscle coordination, balance problems, jerky movements, slurred speech, memory loss, and impaired thinking and judgement.
 Eventually patients are unable to walk or feed themselves and lose awareness of their surroundings.
-Death is usually due to pneumonia, respiratory failure or heart failure.
+Death is usually due to pneumonia, respiratory failure, or heart failure.

 Since there is no cure for CJD, the goal of treatment is to relieve pain and make the patient feel as comfortable as possible.
 Research into finding an effective treatment or cure is continuing.
-The website of the National Prion Clinic in the United Kingdom provides information to help patients and describes the latest research.

-Creutzfeldt-Jakob Disease Information
+More Information About Creutzfeldt-Jakob Disease

 Types of Creutzfeldt-Jakob Disease

 - Sporadic CJD is the most common type.
-It develops when normal prion proteins in the patient's body spontaneously change into abnormal prions.
+It develops when normal prion proteins in the patient's body spontaneously change into abnormal ones.
 The cause of this change is unknown.
 The prions that are made can transform other normal prion proteins.